srikanthkakumanu/devops/docs/kubernetes.md

 Create Pods using YAML (Can use either of the commands):
 `kubectl apply -f pod.yaml` or, `kubectl create -f pod.yaml`

+Delete Pods:

-Delete Pods: `kubectl delete pod webserver`
+`kubectl delete pod webserver`

+`kubectl delete po webserver`

+`kubectl delete pod webserver --force`

+`kubectl scale deployment my-deployment -replicas=0`

 To Debug or get more information about Pod:

 `kubectl describe pod mariadb-test-pod`

+`kubectl describe po webserver`

 To get Logs from a running Pod: